cybozu-go/cke/README.md

     its managed Kubernetes without draining nodes.
 The time taken for the upgrade is not proportional to the number of nodes, so it is very fast.

+* Graceful rebooting of nodes

+    CKE can [reboot specified nodes gracefully](docs/reboot.md) using the Kubernetes eviction API.

 * Managed etcd cluster